3 simple resolutions to benefit your well-being

 Image

-I have not ever been one to make New Year's resolutions, but I do make new resolutions all the time.
-It should not come as a surprise that, as a hypnotherapist, I am a firm believer in continual self-development.
-This for me is a pleasure rather than a chore.
+As a hypnotherapist, I am a firm believer in continual self-development.
+This, for me, is a pleasure rather than a chore.
 I love learning and I love growing (mindfully rather than physically!)
+However, resolutions or goals can sometimes put too much focus on the lack of achievement, causing us to ignore the things we have achieved.

 So instead of focusing on what I have not done, I find positivity in giving thought to what I have done.
-Last year I made some great changes, it is important when I make a big change that I consider it a trial.
-Life is capricious so it helps to be adaptable (this I am not!) though I am able to change my own behaviours when I recognise that something will propel me forward.
+Last year, I made some great changes.
+It is important that when I make a big change, I consider it a trial.
+Life is capricious, so it helps to be adaptable (this I am not!), though I am able to change my own behaviours when I recognise that something will propel me forward.

-I am going to share some of the positive changes I made to my life last year, changes that I will continue forward until they no longer work for me.
-They all have good reason behind them, to support my mental and physical health.
-Maybe if you are stuck in a rut the same changes will help you too.
+I am going to share some positive changes I’ve made to my life over the last few years, changes that I will continue forward until they no longer work for me.
+They all have good reasons behind them to support my mental and physical health.
+Maybe if you are stuck in a rut, the same changes will help you, too.

-At the beginning of last year, I realised after nine years of being a parent - yes it took me nine years! - that I felt tired.
-I felt tired every evening as I laid my head down in between my children to be with them, cuddling and comforting as they drifted into a peaceful slumber.
+Some years ago, I realised that I felt tired.
+I felt tired every evening as I lay my head down in between my children to be with them, cuddling and comforting as they drifted into a peaceful slumber.
 I found myself staggering out of the darkness into bright light, the warmth of the bed leaving me as I peeled off the duvet to sneak quietly away.
-The cosiness gone and me a blinking wreck of exhaustion.
+The cosiness gone, and me a blinking wreck of exhaustion.
 Falling down the stairs to reach the mess of the day.
 Sometimes already tidy, other times not.

-We permitted ourselves to travel upstairs to bed once we had experienced enough hours downstairs to call it a sufficient evening.
-At 6.30 am the ear-piercing chime of an iPhone alarm signalled the start of a new day.
+Once the evening downstairs felt evening enough, we gave ourselves permission to go up to bed.
+At 6.30 am, the ear-piercing chime of an iPhone alarm signalled the start of a new day.
 Of course, the snooze button was hit several times because everyone was too damn tired to do anything about it.

 It occurred to me one insightful evening that if I were to roll out of the children’s bed and into my own, I would have a full eight hours of sleep by 5 am the next morning.
-Anything I can do in the evening I can do in the morning.
-So, I trialled it, just for a week when my partner was away.
+Anything I can do in the evening, I can do in the morning.
+So, I trialled it, just for a week.

-I looked at my screen time and I did not feel comfortable with it.
-I’m a research geek and I will spend hours searching for the best deal, best day out, best holiday, best information – whatever it may be I will not stop until I feel completely satisfied that I have checked every option.
-However, I also found that I would scroll through my phone every time my mind was not occupied.
+I looked at my screen time and felt uncomfortable.
+I’m a research geek, and I spend hours searching for the best deal, best day out, best holiday, best information – whatever it is, I will not stop until I feel completely satisfied that I’ve checked every option.
+However, I also find myself scrolling through my phone every time I’m unoccupied.
 Leaving me with little time for reflection, time to be creative, time to explore, time to just be.
-Completely unnecessary mindless scrolling.
+Completely unnecessary, mindless scrolling.

 The first step I took to reduce my screen time was to add limits to the amount of time I could spend on each app.
 I did this via the settings menu on my phone.
 It worked to an extent.
 The second step was to stop taking my phone into my children’s bedroom during their bedtime.
 Instead, I took a book.
 This step created greater change in my life.

-I love reading but had neglected it.
+I love reading, but neglected it.
 This has changed completely, I read books in the day when I find a spare half hour, my children see me reading and feel inspired.
-When I finish reading, I feel good, contrasting to the negative feelings I am sometimes left with after a scroll through social media.
+When I finish reading, I feel good, in contrast to the negative feelings I am left with after a scroll through social media.

-Person reading a bookMy most recent change is to turn my phone off for twenty hours each week.
-I choose to do so on a Thursday.
-I will turn it off at 9 am and back on again at 5 am the next morning.
+For a long time, I turned my phone off for twenty hours each week.
+Unfortunately, this now doesn’t work with my lifestyle; however, as soon as it does, it’ll be back.
 I feel liberated during those hours.
-It also takes a lot of ancient planning!
-I need to check out the route if I will be travelling, make proper arrangements if I am meeting someone and write down any notes that can only be found on my phone.
+It also takes a lot of advanced planning!
+I need to check out the route if I plan to travel, make proper arrangements if I have plans to meet someone and write down any notes that are on my phone.

-I have exercised at least three times per week for the past twenty years and I always try to eat healthily.
-However, the past year brought a different focus to the way I view food and exercise.
-Instead of plodding the streets running, I am more holistic about the method of exercise I choose.
-I am combining strength training with running and swimming.
-I have learnt about the benefits of strength training and enjoy feeling stronger.
+For the past twenty years, I’ve worked out at least three times a week, and I always try to eat healthily.
+However, my focus wasn’t always as it is now.
+Instead of plodding the streets running, I take a more holistic approach to the method of exercise I choose.
+I combine strength training with running and swimming.
+There are many benefits to strength training, and I enjoy feeling stronger.

-My attention has switched paths, rather than the priority being image it is now health.
+My attention switched from prioritising image to health.
 Alongside this, I try to view food as fuel.
-Every day I move further away from the paradox that is to treat oneself with food.
-Taking one biscuit as a treat because I have been good all week no longer makes sense.
+Every day, I move further away from the paradox that is to treat oneself with food.
+Taking one biscuit as a treat because I chose the opposite all week no longer makes sense.
 For many of us, there is a large misalignment between our taste buds and what our body needs to survive.
-The food industry as it stands will only make that disparity greater.
+The food industry, as it stands, will only make that disparity greater.

 Food is a treat for our body when the nutrition allows it to function optimally, in the same way we treat a car well by giving it the fuel it needs.

 A healthy coincidence!
-Maybe take some time now to write your accomplishments, if it is unnatural to congratulate yourself it will take some time.
+Maybe take some time now to write your accomplishments, if it is unnatural to congratulate yourself, it will take some time.
 Keep your list beside you and add to it as the days go on.
-They will be many achievements, for sure.
+You’ll find many achievements, for sure.

 info